Skip to main content

 Does getting married affect my tax bracket?

 The "marriage penalty" applies when two earners with similar high incomes marry.
 Their combined income pushes them into higher brackets than they would occupy separately.
-The "marriage bonus" applies when incomes are highly unequal β€” the lower earner benefits from the higher earner's income being spread across the joint brackets.
+The "marriage bonus" applies when incomes are highly unequal.
+The lower earner benefits from the higher earner's income being spread across the joint brackets.

 One money insight per week.

-Calculator deep-dives, rate alerts, and strategies that actually work.
+Calculator deep-dives, rate alerts, and financial analysis written for real decisions.
 Unsubscribe anytime.

 1 email/week.
 No spam.
 Unsubscribe in one click.

 Stop estimating.
-Plug in your real numbers and see exactly where you stand.
-Free, instant, no signup.
+Plug in your numbers and get a precise answer in seconds.
+Free, no signup required.